 Prior to joining the firm, Dan was a partner in the Raleigh office of an international law firm where his practice focused on government enforcement, broker-dealer representation, global government solutions, investment management including Hedge Funds and alternative investments, and securities enforcement.
 Before entering private practice, he served as the North Carolina Deputy to the Secretary of State in charge of securities regulation and enforcement from 1981 to 1988.
 Dan was responsible for oversight of the securities industry in North Carolina including regulation of securities professionals, registration of securities offerings, and the investigative and enforcement authority of the state's securities laws.
 He served on the Board of Directors and as President of the North American Securities Administrators Association (NASAA).

 Dan was recognized in 2024 by The Best Lawyers in America® for Financial Services Regulation Law.
-In 1993, he was recognized by the National Association of Personal Financial Advisors, Inc. with the “Distinguished Service Award" and in 1987, he was awarded the “Blue Sky Cube" by the North American Securities Administrators Association, Inc. Since 1996, he is peer rated by Martindale Hubbell as AV® Preeminent™, the highest rating in ethical standards and legal ability.*
+In 1993, he was recognized by the National Association of Personal Financial Advisors, Inc. with the “Distinguished Service Award" and in 1987, Dan was awarded the “Blue Sky Cube" by the North American Securities Administrators Association, Inc. Since 1996, he is peer rated by Martindale Hubbell as AV® Preeminent™, the highest rating in ethical standards and legal ability.*

 To download a brochure highlighting Dan's securities compliance, enforcement and litigation practice, please click here.